Home Ownership as Part of Your Financial Plan

 Most of us are familiar with the term “home equity loan,” but are not aware of all the options available.
 There are a wide variety of fixed-rate programs and home equity lines of credit (HELOC) that can be matched to your specific needs.
 For example, have you considered opening a HELOC that you can draw on in case of emergencies?

-Whatever your needs regarding home financing, it is important to work with a lender that offers a complete selection of first mortgages and home equity loans.
+Whatever your needs regarding home financing, it is important to work with a lender that offers a wide selection of first mortgages and home equity loans.
 This helps to ensure that you will get the product that meets your needs.
 You don't want your decision to be influenced by a lender's limited offering.